 - Access the Disney or Airline site from a public computer at the library or your friend’s house.

 When going to the Disney or Airline site for the first time after the cache is cleared or the new browser downloaded, don’t sign in just yet, browse prices first and note how they are lower.
 Add to your cart and then sign in.
 Adding the items to your cart at a certain price should lock in the lower price before you sign in and remind the computer its you again.

-Bring a water bottle with a lid that can fit in your day bag
+Bring a water bottle that can fit in your day bag

 You can ward off headaches and money spent on special drinks a little better if you have an empty water bottle available for quick water refills.

 Uber or have a friend drive you to the airport if you’re flying